 - Enter any existing valid Adobe ID and its associated password.
 Or, create an Adobe ID and sign in.

-Muse requires a valid Adobe ID to link it to the Typekit and Business Catalyst services, which are tightly integrated with Muse.
-It does not use the Adobe ID to validate subscription or ownership of license.
-But, it pings the Adobe servers to verify if the Adobe ID entered does in fact exist in Adobe's user database and can be safely linked to Typekit and Business Catalyst services.
+Muse requires a valid Adobe ID in order to link to the Typekit and Business Catalyst services, which are tightly integrated with Muse.
+It does not use the Adobe ID to validate subscription or ownership of license, but it checks the Adobe servers to verify that the Adobe ID entered exists and can be safely linked to Typekit and Business Catalyst services.